ArKT-7/won-deployer/guide/English/unlock-bootloader-en.md

    - Open the **Mi Flash Unlock Tool** and sign in with the same Mi account.
    - Put your device in **Fastboot Mode** and connect it to your PC.
    - Use the Mi Unlock Tool on your PC to unlock the bootloader.
-   - If a waiting period error (168 hours/7 days) appears, close everything, wait for it to pass, and then repeat this step.
+   - If a waiting period error appears (likely 168 hrs/7 days), close everything, wait until the period ends, then repeat this step..

 ---